 When you plan, organize, and write your autobiography, keep the Movie Trailer Method in mind.
-Watch the YouTube video above for examples of how to write an autobiography using the Movie Trailer Method.
+You can even watch a bunch of free movie trailers on YouTube for examples of how to write an autobiography using the Movie Trailer Method.

 When wondering what to include in your autobiography, focus on what would make the cut for a movie trailer of your life: